Export a database

 - Dual-write configuration.
-To setup a new link on the target environment after this operation is successful, see Dual-write environment linking.
+To set up a new link on the target environment after this operation is successful, see Dual-write environment linking.

 Commerce-related data elements that aren't exported

-- The following tables are not exported:
+- The following tables aren't exported:

 - All environment specific values are removed from the RetailSharedParamaters table.